theias/certbot_deployer/README.md

     def entrypoint(
         *, args: argparse.Namespace, certificate_bundle: CertificateBundle
     ) -> None:

         '''
         Execute the deployment process.

         This is where one would generally process/deploy certificates
         '''
+        # `certificate_bundle` should have everything you need to know about
+        # the certificate bundle components - their paths, filenames, and
+        # "labels" (the static values predetermined by Certbot itself)
         print("Executing deployment with message:", args.message)
 ```